Attomarker-Ltd/.github/profile/README.md

 ## Attomarker

 Attomarker is a UK based nanophotonic biochemical testing company, founded in 2008.
-Attomarker works in the personalised medicine market and focuses on four global pandemics:
+Attomarker works in the personalised medicine market and focuses on global pandemics:
 * COVID-19
 * Obesity
 * Food Allergy
+* Infection control
 * Antimicrobial Resistance (AMR).

 The company has developed a technology for measuring multiple biomarkers in blood and saliva to provide a personal profile for up to 20 tests in 7 minutes.